Sri Lanka Active Adventure

 The city contains splendid and spectacular statues and the medieval capital was fortified with inner & outer moats and walls.

-Explore royal palaces, audience halls and other spectacular examples of ancient Sri Lankan architecture on a guided bike tour, the best way to see as much of possible of the city.
+Explore royal palaces, audience halls and other spectacular examples of ancient Sri Lankan architecture by bike, the best way to see as much of possible of the city.

 Lion Rock